willhowes/CV/README.md

 Below are some of the skills I have gained as a developer from attending Makers Academy, online and adult education courses, and self-led learning.

 #### I can make software
 Through attending the course at Makers, I have proven I can build software, from scratch if necessary, using test-driven development.
-The examples below from the repositories on my Github profile, show projects I have built on my own and in teams.
+The examples [projects]() below from the repositories on my Github profile, show projects I have built on my own and in teams.
 Please note that, due to the fast-paced nature of learning at Makers Academy, some of the projects are partially complete.

-Group project: 'Angels - a Facebook copy' https://github.com/Kaymo1990/acebook---CharliesAngels Solo project: 'Bowling Scorecard’ https://github.com/willhowes/bowling-challenge

 When building projects on my own or in teams, I take a methodical approach to solving problems.
 Before jumping into the code, I take time to plan and write a suitable first test.
 If bugs are found, I can locate the issue by reading and understanding the error messages and using tools such as pausing the running of the code and printing the output of relevant statements.